Younes Kaboul: France U21

 In August 2006, Kaboul was called up to the France under-21 team for the first time.
 He made his debut against Belgium on 15 August, playing the whole game in a 1–0 loss.
 He captained France for the first time against Romania on 1 June 2007 in a 1–1 draw.
 Kaboul had captained France on four occasions by the end of the year.

 In May 2008, Kaboul was called up to the under-21 team for the first time in six months.
 He appeared twice for France during the same month.
 He helped France keep clean sheets in matches against Malta and Bosnia and Herzegovina.
 He scored his first goal for France on 10 October in a 1–1 draw against Germany.
 Kaboul went on to make 12 appearances and scoring one for the under-21 team.

 France

 After turning down Morocco, Kaboul was called up to the France senior team for the first time on 15 November 2010.
 However, he appeared as an unused substitute against England two days later.
 In May 2011, Kaboul was called up to France for the second time.
-He scored on his national team debut on 6 June, with a header from Marvin Martin's corner in a 4–1 friendly win away to Ukraine at the Donbass Arena.
+He scored on his national team debut on 6 June, with a header from Marvin Martin's corner in a 4–1 friendly win away to Ukraine at the Donbas Arena.
 Kaboul later played five times for the senior team by the end of the year.
 On 15 May 2012, Kaboul was ruled out of a possible place at UEFA Euro 2012 after suffering a knee injury during Tottenham's final match of the 2011–12 season.